migueltrujillo07/SQLExperiments/IntroducctionFirstCommands.md

 - Uppercase SQL keywords, such as SELEC.
 Some SQL coders also uppercase the name of data types, such as TEXT and INTEGER.
 - Avoid camel case and instead use lowercase_and_underscore for object names, such as tables and column names.
+- Indent clauses and code blocks for readablity using either two or four spaces.
+Some coders prefer tabs to spaces.

+There area others rules but as we learn more we will see them.